ferv3455/ferv3455.github.io/postlist.md

 This is a collection of personal notes taken while reading books on programming, algorithms and other topics, practicing coding, and completing projects.

-The posts here are migrated from the original blog website [FVSparkles](http://139.196.30.181:8080/) (the server will be shut down soon).
+The posts here are migrated from the original blog website [FVSparkles](http://139.196.30.181:8080/) (the server has been shut down since November 10, 2024).
 The migration is still in progress.

 ## Programming Languages